Aim2339/vityarthi_project/README.md

 1. **Login**: When the program starts, enter the password (123).
 2. **Menu Selection**: Choose an option from the menu:
    1. View the list of all students.
-   2. Generate a text-based Report Card for a specific student.
+   2. Generate a Report Card for a specific student.
    3. Generate a Bar Graph of marks for a specific student.
 3. **Input**: Enter the Student Name when prompted (Aarav)